canelmas/add2013/README.md

-Android Developer Days 2013 - Working With Fragments
+ADD 2013 - Working With Fragments
 =======

-Slides &amp; Demos
+Android Developer Days 2013 - Slides &amp; Demos

-for more, canelm@gmail.com
+for more shoot me a mail, canelm@gmail.com